 Students who register for any of the two year part-time Higher Diplomas (listed below) and who successfully complete all first year modules may apply retrospectively for the award of a Diploma in Nursing Studies.
 This award is only available retrospectively to students who wish to exit the programme after completion of all first year modules and who do not subsequently proceed to the Higher Diploma in Nursing Studies examination.
-Students who successfully complete all Year 1 modules and who have not qualified for exemption from any of the programme may apply for the award of Diploma in Nursing Studies.
+Students who successfully complete all Year I modules and who have not qualified for exemption from any of the programme may apply for the award of Diploma in Nursing Studies.
 This relates to the following programmes:

 - Higher Diploma in Nursing Studies

+- Higher Diploma in Nursing Studies

 - Emergency Nursing

 - Diabetes Nursing

 - Oncology Nursing

-- Palliative Nursing
+- o Palliative Nursing

-- Peri-Anaesthesia Nursing

 - Peri-Operative Nursing

 - Critical Care Nursing

-- Clinical Practice
+- O Clinical Practice

-Diploma in Nursing Studies (Nursing Informatics
+Diploma in Nursing Studies (Nursing Informatics)